Clentz/ad4Max-SDK-iOS/README.markdown

 The code sends http requests to the ad4max ad server and displays ads in various formats (images, text ads).
 You will receive 50 % of click and CPM generated revenues.
-It supports different 2 banner sizes (320x50 for portrait mode and 480x32 for landscape mode) Please go to http://www.ad4max.com/contact/contact-us to get in touch , and ask for an account.
+It supports different 2 banner sizes (320x50 for portrait mode and 480x32 for landscape mode) Please go to http://www.ad4max.com/contact/contact-us to get in touch, and ask for an account.

 About
 =======================